jadecobra/python_tdd_exercises/source/exceptions/TypeError.rst

 ----

 *********************************************************************************
-how to use TypeError to check input
+test_calculator_sends_message_when_input_is_not_a_number
 *********************************************************************************

-I want the :ref:`calculator functions<how to make a calculator>` to send a message when input is bad, instead of just raising TypeError_ which causes the program to stop, I want the user to be able to try again with different input
+I want the :ref:`calculator functions<how to make a calculator>` to send a message when the input is not a number, instead of just raising TypeError_ which causes the program to stop, I want the user to be able to try again with different input

 =================================================================================
 :red:`RED`: make it fail